Leeds

 • Curious Hop Biere Cafe 9 Orchard Gate Otley LS21 3NX Telephone(01943) 467150

 Small independent bar which opened 3rd November 2022 after a refurbishment of the premises as a joint venture between the sadly closed Curious Hop off licence and Major Tom's Social in Harrogate.
 The main single room is wooden-floored with a low partition down the middle and the bar to one end.
 Beer signs, a unique bottle collection and mirrors adorn the walls.
 On the bar are three handpumps serving mainly northern beers and behind it on the white tiled back wall are ten keg fonts.
+Some of the ten keg beers are gluten free and vegan friendly and usually include a sour, a DIPA and a strong stout.
 Off-sales are available along with growler fills.
-There is an additional seating area upstairs with a wide selection of games and which can be booked for meetings.
-Opens on bank holiday Mondays.
+There is an additional seating area upstairs with a wide selection of board games and which can be booked for meetings.
+The food offering consists of sausage rolls, pickles, welsh rarebit, toasties and charcuterie.
+Pizzas can be ordered from the independent restaurant/takeaway opposite though it has limited opening hours.

 • Old Cock 11-13 Crossgate Otley LS21 1AA Telephone(01943) 464424

 Genuine free house which was cleverly converted from a former cafe in such a way that you would think it has been a pub for many years.
 There are two low-ceilinged rooms downstairs with stone-flagged floors and a further room upstairs.
 The guest ales are mostly from local breweries.
 At least one dark beer is regularly available, usually a mild as well as a stout or porter.
-Two real ciders are also available (from cider makers such as Grumpy John's or Orchards of Husthwaite), one of which is fruit flavoured.
+Two still ciders are available.
+One is traditional from cider makers such as Grumpy John's or Orchards of Husthwaite, whilst the other is fruit flavoured and may not always be real cider (according to CAMRA's definition).
 There is also a good range of foreign beers.
 Regular beer festivals are held.
 There is a small outdoor drinking area.
-No admittance to under 18s.
-Leeds CAMRA Pub of the Year 2022.
+No admittance to under-eighteens.

 • Wetherby